hltcoe/concrete-js/README.md

 ### Publishing to NPM

-After building the Node.js `@ccmaymay/concrete` library using the steps described previously, the package files will be located in the `dist_nodejs` subdirectory.
+After building the Node.js `@hltcoe/concrete` library using the steps described previously, the package files will be located in the `dist_nodejs` subdirectory.
 To publish the package to the npm registry, go to `dist_nodejs` and run `npm publish`:

 ```
 cd dist_nodejs
-npm publish
+npm publish --access public
 ```